emforrest/ECM2434_Group_Software_Engineering_Project/docs/Pages2.md

 ## Register - `./register`

 Register follows a standard website register template, with a form that contains fields for the first and last name, username, email address, password, and another to re-enter the password, as well as a prompt to a privacy policy that they must accept.
 The password is checked against standard security checks (such as length and whether it is a common password), then verified to match the re-entered password.
 If these checks pass then a new user is created within the database.
 The user is then redirected to the user home page.

-## Base Template - `base.html`

-The base template is the foundation for the rest of the website.
-Each page is built upon this file.
-The file contains some standard CSS files, JS scripts for mobile compatibility, The navbar which can then be built upon to show appropriate infromation for each page.
-It has a block for users to then add the body.

 ## Cancel Journey Page - `cancel.html`